HFC Bank PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers may have been mis-sold PPI (Payment Protection Insurance) by HFC Bank, PPI may have been attached to a customer's policy by HFC Bank, in some cases without their knowledge.
-HFC Bank may have disapproved a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by HFC Bank, PPI may have been added to a customer's policy by HFC Bank, in some cases without their knowledge.
+HFC Bank may have refused a credit application if PPI was refused by the customer.

 HFC Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by HFC Bank.